 Solid wines, solid people, fair prices.
 Cabernet, Zinfandel, and even Chenin Blanc!
 David Stare, founder of the winery, was one of the first to put Sonoma County and especially Dry Creek Valley on the wine map.
 The Lees of Kenwood Vyds and the Bundschus of Gundlach-Bundschu were among the others instrumental in the 1970s wine renaissance.

 |image from ironhorsevineyards.com|

-Best sparkling wines in Sonoma County, funky little outdoor tasting room down a narrow, dusty road.
-During 2017 they went appointment-only, on weekends anyway, because they got too popular for the space they have.
+Best sparkling wines in Sonoma County.
+A funky little outdoor tasting room down a narrow, dusty road.
+During 2017 they went appointment-only, on weekends anyway, as they got too popular for the space they have.

 Yes, they have several grocery store wines and they've certainly had their ups and downs (not sure which one they're in now) over the years through different owners.
 It's the Jack London wines and a few other single vineyard and reserve wines they have kept my interest over several decades.
 This is the only one on my list that's not a family-owned winery.
 The founders, the Lees and Sheelas, sold to Gary Heck (of Korbel) in the 1990s who sold to a French company three years ago.

 These folks are up in Mendocino County so I don't get there too often.
-The wines, mostly Pinot Noir, Riesling, and Gewurztraminer that I've found to be outstanding.
+The wines, mostly Pinot Noir, Riesling, and Gewurztraminer are all outstanding.
 As I've said before, if more wineries made Riesling like Navarro it would be more popular in this country.
 Navarro is in Anderson Valley, home to several very nice wineries, and is worth a visit.

 Who doesn't love port?
 Prager Port Works in Napa Valley puts out great port-style fortified wines.
 Nothing more fun then doing a port tasting (best done at the end of the day rather than before lunch).